OceanOptics/Inlinino/docs/quick_start.rst

 Setup a generic instrument
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 Instruments are considered as generic if they send data as structured ascii frame.
 The frame is considered structured when each variable is separated by a separator (e.g. comma, tabulation) and the frame terminate with a terminator (e.g. carriage return).
-An example on how to fill the form for a WET Labs ECO-BB3 is given in the :ref:`Screenshot 2<qs-figure-setup-generic-bb3>`.
+An example on how to fill the form for a Sea-Bird Scientific ECO-BB3 is given in the :ref:`Screenshot 2<qs-figure-setup-generic-bb3>`.

 ``General section <top left>``
   The manufacturer, model, and serial number of the instruments must be entered at the top left of the window.